-All terms relate to the point in a process diagram, where the number of incoming sequence flows differs to the number of outgoing ones.
-To represent Fork, Join, Branch and Merge in a business process diagram, three types of BPMN elements are used: activities, gateways and sequence flows.
+All terms relate to the point in a process diagram where the number of incoming sequence flows differs from the number of outgoing ones.
+To represent Fork, Join, Branch, and Merge in a business process diagram, three types of BPMN elements are used: Activities, Gateways, and Sequence Flows.

 BPMN uses the term ‘fork’ to refer to the dividing of a path into two or more parallel paths.
-So, a fork indicates a point in the process, where activities can be performed concurrently, rather than sequentially.
-Process fork can be implemented by using (Figure 1):
+In other words, a fork indicates a point in the process where activities can be performed concurrently, rather than sequentially.
+A process fork can be implemented by using (Figure 1):

 - Multiple outgoing sequence flows.
 This represents an ‘uncontrolled’ flow, which stands for a “flow that proceeds without dependencies or conditional expressions”.

 - A parallel gateway.
-This represents a ‘controlled’ flow, which stands for a “flow that proceeds from one flow object to another, via a sequence flow link, but is subject to either conditions or dependencies from other flow as defined by a gateway”.
+This represents a ‘controlled’ flow, which stands for a “flow that proceeds from one flow object to another via a sequence flow link, but is subject to either conditions or dependencies from other flows as defined by a gateway”.

 Figure 1: Uncontrolled Fork (left) and controlled Fork (right)

-BPMN uses the term ‘join’ to refer to the combining of two or more parallel paths into one path (also known as an AND-Join or synchronization).
-A parallel gateway is used to show the joining of multiple sequence flows (Figure 2).
+BPMN uses the term ‘join’ to refer to the combining of two or more parallel paths into one path (also known as an AND-Join or Synchronization).
+A parallel gateway is used to visualize the joining of multiple sequence flows (Figure 2).

 Figure 2: Process Join

-Process join is commonly used in a combination with a ‘controlled fork’ (using AND-AND gateways).
+Process joins are commonly used in combination with a ‘controlled fork’ (using AND-AND gateways).

-Branches or decisions are represented with gateways which enable that the flow of control can take one or more alternative paths.
-Several gateways as well conditional sequence flows can be used for branches.
-In case, that only one alterative path can be chosen, an exclusive gateway should be used (Figure 3).
+Branches or decisions are represented with gateways, which enable the flow of control to take one or more alternative paths.
+Several gateways, as well as conditional sequence flows, can be used for branches.
+In the case that only one alternative path can be chosen, an exclusive gateway should be used (Figure 3).
 The alternative paths can be defied by:

-- A conditional expressions contained within the outgoing sequence flows.
+- A conditional expression contained within the outgoing sequence flows.
 In this case, a (data-based) exclusive gateway should be used.

 - An event that occurs at that point in the process.
 In this case, an event-based exclusive gateway should be used.
-Beside events, tasks of type ‘receive’ can be used.
+Besides events, tasks of the type ‘receive’ can also be used.

 Figure 3: Exclusive Branches – data-based (left) and event-based (right)

 In case that several alternative paths can be chosen, an inclusive branch should be used.
-In case of an inclusive branch, each alternative path is independent, so all combinations of the paths may be taken (from zero to all).
-To assure that a process does not stuck at the gateway, it should be designed so that at least one path is taken.
+In the case of an inclusive branch, each alternative path is independent, so all combinations of the paths may be taken (from zero to all).
+To ensure that a process does not get stuck at the gateway, it should be designed so that at least one path can be taken.
 A default condition could be used to ensure that at least one alternative path is taken.
-Inclusive branches can be modelled in two ways (Figure 4):
+Inclusive branches can be modeled in two ways (Figure 4):